Taapeli/isotammi-addons/source/SuperTool/README.md

 This example will read a .gramps file, create a temporary family tree and the run the script:
     gramps -i example_tree.gramps -a tool -p name=SuperTool,script=old_people.script,output=old_people.csv

 The reference section will list all parameters that can be used in the command line mode.
-In this mode the tool always processes all objects of the given type.
-The type is read from the script file where it was stored when the file was saved.
+In this mode the tool always processes all objects of the given category (People, Families etc).
+The category is read from the script file where it was stored when the file was saved.
+The type can be overridden with the parameter "category", for example

+    gramps -i example_tree.gramps -a tool -p name=SuperTool,script=old_people.script,output=old_people.csv,category=People

 ## Proxy objects